 But the doubt that kept me from following my authentic dreams in college did not magically dissipate once I received a diploma.
 And our insecurities, relationship tendencies, and dysfunctional habits do not disappear either.
 When the magic of graduation wears off, we find ourselves face to face with ourselves once more.

-I wish I had known that I was not my accomplishments.
 Nothing makes us realize how much we identify with our jobs and our majors until one day we walk across a stage and they are ripped away from us.
 They are squarely in the past.

 Try answering the party question “So, what do you do?” when you’re fresh out of college.
 Maybe some shame rushes to your face.
 Maybe you crack a joke, maybe you stammer along for a while about the things you used to do.
 Maybe you’re well-adjusted and reply with a solid answer.
 Witness the reaction that arises in you.

 3. Sharing your challenges during this time of life will be a healing salve.